gustaz/blockchain-VU/README.md

 Usage: `.\hash-generator <-i | -if | -c | -g | -a> <input> <-o | -of> [-md5 | -sha256]`

 -i allows input through the command line.

 -if allows input through a file.

 -c allows collission resistance testing.

 -g allows for generation of files.

+-a allows for Avalanche-effect testing.

+if -c, -g or -a are selected as options, no further arguments are required.

--a allows for Avalanche-effect testing. input requires string(s) to be input if the -i flag is selected and path(s) if the -if flag is selected.
+input requires string(s) to be input if the -i flag is selected and path(s) if the -if flag is selected.

 -o outputs to the command line.

 -of outputs to a file.

 -md5 runs the program using MD5 instead of the built-in hashing algorithm.

 -sha256 runs the program using SHA256 instead of the built-in hashing algorithm.

 ## How it works